-Earlier, we have reviewed three best development platforms for IoT in detail – AWS IoT platform, Microsoft Azure IoT and Google Cloud IoT.
+Earlier, we have reviewed three best development platforms for IoT in detail – AWS IoT platform development, Microsoft Azure IoT and Google IoT development.
 You can check every review following the given links.
 Now, let’s put them side by side and see what each of the platforms offers for every part of IoT system development.

 To connect and manage devices

 One of the leading cloud providers, Amazon offers several dedicated services to connect, configure, manage and secure IoT devices.
 AWS IoT Core is a major service that helps connect billions of devices with each other and to the cloud and enables two-way data communication.
 To manage a large fleet of devices, you can use AWS IoT Device Management.
 This service simplifies device onboarding, monitoring and maintenance.
 In turn, AWS IoT Device Defender provides security and helps detect abnormalities in device behavior and address issues in time.

 Azure IoT Central acts as a core service of the IoT platform from Microsoft.
 This service is enough to build an IoT application for a common use case, and even provides a set of templates for easy setup.
 Unlike AWS IoT Core, it already includes device monitoring and management tools.
 If you combine it with Azure IoT Hub, you can build more complex IoT applications that extend to billions of devices.
 You can implement a custom data infrastructure channeling metrics to different Azure services and returning commands to your fleet of devices.